strikersix23/sdk-tools/README.md

 If you need other tools, please add the cmake script of the corresponding tool under build-tools/cmake

-you can use [ndk](https://github.com/Lzhiyong/termux-ndk/releases) to compile, or use termux's clang to compile, If you want to compile statically with termux, you need install ndk-multilib, pkg install ndk-multilib and add LDFLAGS="-static -fuse-ld=lld", lld compatibility is better and faster.
+you can use prebuilt [ndk](https://github.com/Lzhiyong/termux-ndk/releases) to compile, ndk from [termux-ndk](https://github.com/Lzhiyong/termux-ndk) or use termux's clang to compile, If you want to compile statically with termux, you need install ndk-multilib, pkg install ndk-multilib and add LDFLAGS="-static -fuse-ld=lld", lld compatibility is better and faster.

-The compiled binary files are placed in the [android-sdk](https://github.com/Lzhiyong/termux-ndk/releases)/build-tools platform-tools
+The compiled binary files are placed in the [android-sdk](https://github.com/Lzhiyong/termux-ndk/releases)/build-tools and platform-tools

  ****
 ### How to build